-&lt;sup>12 In addition to compliance activity undertaken by the firm.
+15 This was sometimes in addition to compliance activity undertaken by the firm.

-- 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
-At the end of 2020, of the 10 FMA Firms (2019: 12), all reported they were registered on "Themis" (2019: 11). - 4.7 In 2020, after investigation by MLROs, 7 cases of knowledge or suspicion of money laundering were reported to the FIU (2019: 5).
-No reports were made that were terrorism related (2019: zero).
-Further, FMA Firms did not report any cases to the FIU regarding general intelligence (2019: zero). - 4.8 In 2020 FMA Firms did not handle any requests from law enforcement and other competent authorities (2019: 1). - 4.9 Engagement between the FIU, other law enforcement agencies and financial firms is a crucial component that supports investigations and prosecutions, not only in the Isle of Man but as part of international cooperation.
+- 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit16 ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
+At the end of 2021, all 10 FMA Firms reported they were registered on "Themis". - 4.7 In 2021, after investigation by MLROs, 12 cases of knowledge or suspicion of money laundering were reported to the FIU (2020: 7).
+No reports were made that were terrorism related (2020: zero).
+Further, FMA Firms reported 6 cases to the FIU regarding general intelligence (2020: zero). - In 2021, 50% of FMA Firms informed the FIU of suspicious activity (2020: 30%). - 4.8 In 2021 FMA Firms handled only 1 requests from law enforcement and other competent authorities (2020: zero). - In 2021, 10% of FMA Firms received and handled enquiries from law enforcement (2020: 0%). - 4.9 Engagement between the FIU, other law enforcement agencies and financial firms is a crucial component that supports investigations and prosecutions, not only in the Isle of Man but as part of international cooperation.
 The generally low levels of reporting for the FMA sector is not unexpected taking into account the nature of the services provided, and the maturity and size of the sector.